 • Weather – To ensure the safety of you and your builders, construction is often halted during extreme weather conditions.
 Luckily for us in Southern Oregon, our winters are mild and usually only offer an occasional dusting of snow.

-• Changes in designs or finishes – If you’d like to change anything from your original design plans, it may take additional time to switch directions and gather materials before achieving your desired result.
+• Changes in designs or finishes – If you’d like to change anything from your original design plans, switching directions and gathering materials may take additional time before achieving your desired result.